Below, we’ve compiled a list of tips & practices that may help make a garden more sustainable or eco friendly.

 Soil Care & Maintenance

-– Adding fertilizers and nutrients to the soil
+– Adding fertilizers and nutrient additives to the soil

 Mulch might include materials like shredded bark, cocoa bean hulls, pine needles, grass clippings, and coir

-The selection of the plant life that will be grown in a garden impacts various aspects of sustainability.
+The selection of the specific types of plant life to b grown in a garden is important for various reasons, and the type of plant life selected can impact different aspects of sustainability.

 Some of the considerations for picking plant life might be: